Power Rangers Cosmic Fury

-Power Rangers Cosmic Fury is the thirtieth season of the American television series Power Rangers.
+Power Rangers Cosmic Fury is a television series and the twenty-third entry of the Power Rangers franchise.
 The season was announced on August 28, 2022, and premiered on Netflix on September 29, 2023.

 Cosmic Fury uses some footage from Uchu Sentai Kyuranger, while using new suits with modified helmets carried over from Kishiryu Sentai Ryusoulger, with minimal costume and prop elements being recycled from Doubutsu Sentai Zyuohger and Kaitou Sentai Lupinranger VS Keisatsu Sentai Patranger.
-It is the second and last television series produced by Entertainment One following its acquisition by Hasbro in 2019, before it was changed to Lionsgate Canada.
+It is a follow-up to Power Rangers Dino Fury and the second and last television series produced by Entertainment One following its acquisition by Hasbro in 2019, before it was changed to Lionsgate Canada.

 According to executive producer Simon Bennett, Cosmic Fury was intended to be the final series set in the franchise continuity that started with the original Mighty Morphin Power Rangers in 1993, with Hasbro instead opting for a franchise reboot.
-These reboot plans were initially to be developed alongside Netflix, however, in 2024, it was announced that Hasbro would be searching for a new creative partner.
+These reboot plans were initially to be developed alongside Netflix; however, in 2024, it was announced that Hasbro would be searching for a new creative partner.
 In March 2025, the reboot resumed production under 20th Television for release on Disney+, with Hasbro Entertainment producing the series on behalf of 20th Television.
+However, it was announced in August 2026 that this reboot series was shelved by Disney, leaving the fate of the franchise uncertain as for now.

 It received four nominations at the 2024 Kids' Choice Awards, as well as a nomination at the 35th GLAAD Media Awards for Outstanding Kids and Family Programming.

 Plot

 The emperor of evil, Lord Zedd has returned more powerful than ever.
 However, a team of heroes stands in his way - the Cosmic Fury Power Rangers.
+The events of finale set up Mighty Morphin Power Rangers: Once & Always.